A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Experiments

 \subsection{Evaluation metrics}

-Following \cite{hertz2024stylealignedimagegeneration}, we adopt the same evaluation methodology to assess our method based on two key aspects: \textbf{object relevancy} (\(S_\text{obj}\)) and \textbf{style consistency} (\(S_\text{sty}\)) across the generated image sets.
+Following \cite{hertz2024stylealignedimagegeneration}, we adopt the same evaluation methodology to assess the generated image sets based on two key aspects: \textbf{object relevancy} (\(S_\text{obj}\)) and \textbf{style consistency} (\(S_\text{sty}\)).
 To evaluate object relevancy, we compute the CLIP cosine similarity \cite{radford2021learning} between each generated image and its corresponding text description, ensuring that the generated content aligns with the given prompt.
-For style consistency, we measure the pairwise average cosine similarity of DINO ViT-B/8 \cite{caron2021emerging} embeddings within each generated set.
-Consistent with \cite{hertz2024stylealignedimagegeneration}, we use DINO embeddings instead of CLIP image embeddings, as CLIP, trained with class labels, tends to produce high similarity scores for images with similar content even if they have differing styles.
-In contrast, DINO embeddings, trained in a self-supervised manner, are more sensitive to style variations, making them more suitable for evaluating style alignment.
-Additionally, we propose a combined metric, \textbf{dual consistency} (\(S_\text{dual}\)) to provide a balanced assessment of both object relevancy and style consistency.
+To evaluate style consistency, we utilize DINO ViT-B/8 \cite{caron2021emerging}, which is sensitive to style variations, following the approach of \cite{hertz2024stylealignedimagegeneration}.
+We then measure the pairwise average cosine similarity of the DINO embeddings within each generated set.
+Additionally, we propose a combined metric, \textbf{dual consistency} (\(S_\text{dual}\)), to provide a balanced assessment of both object relevancy and style consistency.
 We compute it as the harmonic mean of the two metrics $S_{\text{dual}} = 2 S_{\text{obj}} S_{\text{sty}}/\big({S_{\text{obj}} + S_{\text{sty}}}\big)$.
-For a fair comparison, we use the same set of 100 text prompts generated by ChatGPT, as introduced in \cite{hertz2024stylealignedimagegeneration}.
+For a fair comparison, we adopt the same 100 text prompts generated by ChatGPT as used in \cite{hertz2024stylealignedimagegeneration}, generating 4 image sets per prompt and totaling 400 images for evaluation.